 Those are the four steps on how to do a brain dump.
 But I bet you’re thinking.
 Okay, so now what do I do with this 1, 2, 3 system?
 Like, OK, I have ones next to these things and then twos and threes.
 But what does that mean?

-BONUS TIP – How to maximize PRODUCTIVITY with your brain dump!
+BONUS TIP – Maximize PRODUCTIVITY with your brain dump!

-So if you are limited on time and you have a large amount of things that you were trying to accomplish.
-So for me, I’m building an online company and an online brand.
-I’m podcasting, I’m creating courses, I’m creating worksheets.
-I have a lot of things that I’m creating and there’s a lot of steps involved.
-So at the beginning of the week, I sit down and I write out every single thing that I need to get done.
+At the beginning of each week, I set aside time and write out every single thing that needs to be complete.
 Just for me in my business.
 And I do the one, two, three system with it.
 And then whenever I sit down in my work hours, I know that I’m focusing on my ones first, then my twos and then my threes.
-This is how I keep myself from getting overwhelmed.
-I did something very, very similar to that with myself when I was in college as well.
-And it worked awesome.
+This is the solution to prevent overwhelm.
+And it works awesome.

 The real key with that, though, is you have to be implementing time blocking in your life to be able to make that useful.
 Doing a brain dump, however, does not require you to do time blocking.
 You can still apply all of this information and utilize it even if you don’t do any time blocking at all.
 Even if you don’t write out your schedule every week, having this list available to you to just look out throughout the week and know that you’re going to focus on the ones and then the twos and then the threes is still going to dramatically increase how productive you are every single week.

-For those of you that are intrigued, interested, curious, or maybe confused about what time blocking is.
+Looking for more?
 Check out my completely FREE resource that I have that shows you time blocking and what my weekly priorities are.
 I also have a blog post on how we use time blocking in our marriage to help it be more successful.
-And I would love it if you would check that out.

-Leave a comment if you have any questions about time blocking and what it would look like for you and your specific situation in your life.
-Also, you can check out podcast Ep 03 for more details on time blocking.
+Do you have any questions about time blocking and what it would look like for you and your specific situation in your life?
+Come join us in the Systemize Your Life Facebook group where are amazing community loves to support one another and our work towards achieving our goals in both business, the home, and in life.
+Also, you can check out podcast episode 03 for all the details on time-blocking.